-- A) The External Vice President for Local Affairs acts as liaison and official Associated Students' representative to Isla Vista governmental agencies and the Santa Barbara County Board of Supervisors. - B) Meet a minimum of once (1) a quarter with the following entities: - 1) A.S.
+A) The External Vice President for Local Affairs acts as liaison and official Associated Students' representative to Isla Vista governmental agencies and the Santa Barbara County Board of Supervisors.

+- B) Meet a minimum of once (1) a quarter with the following entities: - 1) A.S.
 Isla Vista Community Relations Committee Chairperson - 2) A.S.
 Community Affairs Board Chairperson - 3) A.S.
+Environmental Affairs Board Chairperson 4) Third District Supervisor and/or Aide
-Environmental Affairs Board Chairperson - 4) Third District Supervisor and / or Aide - 5) Isla Vista Tenants Union (IVTU) - C) Shall hold a minimum of six (6) office hours per week to be distributed between the A.S. and the IV Community Services Center offices. - D) Shall attend the Safe Zone/Queer 101 training by the sixth (6th) week of Fall Quarter. - E) Shall attend (or designate a proxy to attend) the following meetings regularly: - 1) Isla Vista Recreation and Park District

-- 2) Isla Vista Property Owners Association - 3) Santa Barbara County Board of Supervisors (when issues affect students) - 4) Redevelopment Agency (when in effect) - 5) Isla Vista Community Network - 6) Goleta Water District (when issues affect students) - 7) UCSB Major Events Committee - 8) Isla Vista Commission - 9) Isla Vista Project Area Committee/General Project Area Committee - 10) Environmental Affairs Board - 11) Isla Vista Community Relations Committee - F) Shall report to the Senate a minimum of five (5) times per quarter regarding their actions. - G) Shall work with the OSL Voter Registration Intern and the External Vice President for Statewide Affairs to coordinate voter registration on campus and in Isla Vista. - H) Shall be a liaison to BCC's and the community regarding space. - Shall be empowered to appoint and remove, with the approval (50% + 1) of Senate, an office consisting of the following positions: - 1) Chief of Staff (Local Affairs Organizing Director) - 2) Isla Vista Community Liaison - 3) Community Safety Coordinator - 4) County Liaison - 5) Community Labor Coordinator - 6) Community Housing Coordinator7) Environmental Affairs Coordinator
+- 5) Isla Vista Tenants Union (IVTU) - C) Shall hold a minimum of six (6) office hours per week to be distributed between the A.S. and the IV Community Services Center offices. - D) Shall attend the Safe Zone/Queer 101 training by the sixth (6^{th}) week of Fall Quarter. - E) Shall attend a sexual harassment training by the sixth (6^{th}) week of Fall Quarter facilitated by a representative from the Office of Equal Opportunity, Sexual Harassment/Title IX Compliance. - F) Shall attend (or designate a proxy to attend) the following meetings regularly: - 1) Isla Vista Recreation and Park District - 2) Isla Vista Property Owners Association - 3) Santa Barbara County Board of Supervisors (when issues affect students) - 4) Redevelopment Agency or substitute agency - 5) Isla Vista Community Network - 6) Goleta Water District (when issues affect students) - 7) UCSB Major Events Committee when needed - 8) Isla Vista Commission - 9) Isla Vista Project Area Committee/General Project Area Committee - 10) Environmental Affairs Board - 11) Isla Vista Community Relations Committee - 12) Isla Vista Tenants Union - H) Shall report to the Senate a minimum of five (5) times per quarter regarding their actions. - Shall work with the OSL Voter Registration Intern and the External Vice President for Statewide I) Affairs to coordinate voter registration on campus and in Isla Vista. - J) Shall be a liaison to BCC's and the community regarding space. - K) Shall oversee the creation of an updated IV brochure in spring quarter. - L) Shall maintain or delegate maintenance of the kiosk in greater Anisq 'Oyo' Park. - M) Shall serve on the Isla Vista Food Cooperative board until 2018.